yungkipreos/Min-CaLM/README.md

 To use Min-CaLM's code, the following python libraries must be imported: numpy, astropy.io, pylab, scipy.optimize, matplotlib, scipy, decimal.

 ## Debris Disk Spectrum Requirements
-Min-CaLM assumes several things about the target debris disk spectrum.
-It assumes that the spectrum's data file is in atwo-column format where the first column is the wavelength data and the second column is the flux data, and also that both of the columns are in increasing order (according to the wavelengths data column).
+Min-CaLM has several assumptions regarding the format of the target debris disk spectrum.
+It assumes that the spectrum's data file is in a two-column format where the first column is the wavelength data and the second column is the flux data, and also that both of the columns are in increasing order (according to the wavelengths data column).

 To perform mineral compositional analysis on a debris disk spectrum, there must be prominent silicate mineral features present.
 Below is an example of a debris disk spectrum with no silicate mineral features: